cdslaborg/paramontex/Python/Jupyter/README.md

 # ParaMonte examples as Python Jupyter Notebooks (ipynb)

-This folder contains ParaMonte examples as Python Jupyter Notebooks.
+This folder contains the ParaMonte Python examples as Python Jupyter Notebooks.
 The results of the simulations corresponding to each Notebook are stored in a folder in this directory with same name as that of the Notebook itself.

 For information about the ParaMonte library visit [https://www.cdslab.org/paramonte](https://www.cdslab.org/paramonte).